Home « Login « Sidebar

 The first year, 1999, I was assigned to work with the potter Giorgos Exylzes.
 Our area was to be the monastic kitchen.
 And I proposed that we develop and inscribe utilitarian vessels with texts from some modern and contemporary Greek poetry that in theme or idea referred to food or to the kitchen.

 One poem was from the “Axion Esti”, an epic work by noble prize winning Odysseus Elytis.
-The title of the poem was 'the Garden of the Lambs' and I knew there was a traditional pot that Sifnians used to cook lambs.
-George does not throw large works and he took me to the Lembesis pottery where Yianni threw two 'mastello'.
+The title of the poem was 'the Garden of the Lambs' and I knew there was a traditional pot that Sifnians use to cook lamb.
+George does not throw large works and he took me to the Lembesis pottery where Yianni threw two 'mastello'on which I inscribed the Elytis poem.

-The following summer, I worked with Nikos Raviolos, one of Yianni's nephews who is also a potter.
+The following summer, I worked with Nikos Raviolos, a potter who is one of Yianni's nephews.Again, we were assigned to the former kitchen of the monastery.
 We developed a series of 11 utilitarian bowls and vessels related to traditional Mediterranean recipes.
 Such as poppy petal or dandelion or caper salad, wine in which rosemary is added (which is good to lower blood pressure), and strawberry leaf tea.
-Again Yianni threw some large bowls that I inscribed with patterns for the holding of koliva, a traditional food served at memorial services for the dead.
+Again Yiannis threw some large bowls that I inscribed with patterns for the holding of koliva, a traditional food served at memorial services for the dead.

 Since that summer, the family has graciously welcomed me as team member in the decorative work on vessels.

 We have also experimented with using some of the traditional Byzantine glazes over the traditional white slip (baidana).
-The pottery has not worked with color before.
+The pottery had not worked with color before.

 A set of DVD’s of this residency, including a powerpoint presentation about the traditional pottery of Sifnos is available from Michael Hanisch, michael@mindthemind.com